 We are distributing the rights and offering the common stock directly to you.
 We have not employed any brokers, dealers or underwriters in connection with the solicitation or exercise of rights in the rights offering and no commissions, fees or discounts will be paid in connection with the rights offering.
 American Stock Transfer & Trust Company, LLC is acting as the subscription agent.
 While certain of our directors, officers and other employees may solicit responses from you, those directors, officers and other employees will not receive any commissions or compensation for their services other than their normal compensation.

-Per Share of

-Common Stock (1) Total (2)
+Total (1)

-Subscription Price \$ 1.50 \$ 35,284,792
+Subscription Price \$ 35,284,792

-Estimated Expenses 0.02 500,000
+Estimated Expenses \$ 500,000

-Net Proceeds to SIGA \$ 1.48 \$ 34,784,792
+Net Proceeds to SIGA \$ 34,784,792